alepot55/portfolio/content/projects/music-genre-classification.md

 Our primary contribution is twofold:
 1.  **Establishing a Gold-Standard Pipeline:** We designed and implemented a data pre-processing and evaluation framework that explicitly prevents data leakage, a common pitfall in MGC research.
 2.  **A Systematic Architectural Study:** Using this robust pipeline, we conducted a comparative analysis of three distinct deep learning architectures.
-This study culminates in establishing a new, reliable State-of-the-Art (SOTA) performance on GTZAN and provides a clear narrative on architectural evolution for this specific task.
+This study culminates in establishing a reliable State-of-the-Art (SOTA) performance on GTZAN and provides a clear narrative on architectural evolution for this specific task.

 Our final **U-Net-inspired classifier achieves a test accuracy of 83.5%**, demonstrating the superiority of a multi-scale feature learning approach.
 The entire project, from data preparation to final analysis, is documented and open-sourced to ensure full transparency and reproducibility.